 Persian rugs are well made and last a long time.
 And you want to take good care of them.
 You may decide to clean your Persian rugs yourself.
 If you do, be careful.
-There are certain things you don’t want to do because they could damage your rug, which is a valuable investment.
+There are certain things you don’t want to do because they could damage your piece, which is a valuable investment.
 Here are a few things to watch out for if you decide to do it yourself.

 Saf carpet from India

-- Not using the right cleaning product.
+- Not using the right product(s).

 Professional cleaners use carpet cleaning tools with special detergents that are designed to take out dirt and stains but not damage the rug itself.
 But that may not be true of your everyday laundry detergent.
 Some laundry detergents are too powerful to use on a Persian rug and could do permanent damage to the rug.
 Any soap used on a Persian or Oriental rug should be as gentle possible.